rusiqe/DomainVault/FEATURES_ADDED.md

 # ✨ New Features Added to DomainVault

 ## 🎯 Summary
-Added comprehensive DNS record management and HTTP status monitoring capabilities to DomainVault.
+Added comprehensive DNS record management, HTTP status monitoring, and advanced provider management capabilities to DomainVault with a Facebook-inspired admin interface.

 ## 🗄️ Database Enhancements